 Hampstead, Maryland, is a cozy residential town in eastern Carroll County.
 The town got its start when supporting a stage coach road built in the 1700s, and Hampstead was officially incorporated in 1888.
-You feel like you stepped into the past as you go through the Hampstead neighborhood: There's a classic main street, friendly neighbors and a small community where you get to know everyone's names.
+You will feel like you stepped into the past as you go through the Hampstead neighborhood, with classic main street, friendly neighbors, and a small community where you get to know everyone's names.

 Take a Walk Down the Small-Town Main Street

 Hampstead has most of its commercial properties lining its main street, keeping the rest of the community as a residential area.
 Residents own most of these businesses, so you don't see many big-box stores or chains.
 Traditional Maryland fare, such as the must-have crab cakes, are commonly found in these restaurants.
 You also have authentic Italian eateries, casual dining restaurants, and a variety of seafood options.
 The small stores give you everything from the local flavor of nearby farms with their own storefronts to resident artist galleries.

 You get many Hampstead entertainment options through community events held throughout the year.
 The North Carroll Branch Library has many activities across all age ranges, from 3-D printing to craft nights.
 The town also has festivals held at the Hampstead Municipal Park, the Lions Club Park, and along the main street.
 Carnivals, craft shows, Christmas tree lighting and farmer's markets are a few of the events residents enjoy in Hampstead.
 Living in Hampstead gives you plenty of opportunities to become a part of the community.